kuluruvineeth/EpifiAssessment/README.md

 - [x] Language: Kotlin
 - [x] Use of coroutines

+## Built Using
+1. Activity KTX for viewModels
+2. Coroutines
+3. KTX for lifecycle scopes
+4. Hilt for Dependency Injection

 ## Screenshots

 Initial Screen | Next Button Enabled | Once Clicked on Next |